In this guide

-The majority of novice prediction market participants experience early losses — not because the markets themselves are rigged, but because they commit avoidable errors repeatedly.
-Recognising these pitfalls in advance can protect your funds from unnecessary depletion.
+The majority of novice prediction market participants experience early losses — not because the markets themselves are rigged, but because they fall into common, avoidable pitfalls.
+Recognising these traps in advance can protect your capital from unnecessary depletion.

 Mistake 1: Trading Without an Edge

-This is the single most frequent and expensive error traders make.
-If you're participating in a market purely because it appeals to you emotionally, rather than because you possess real information or a calibration advantage, you're essentially transferring wealth to more knowledgeable participants.
-Consider this question seriously: "What do I understand that the broader market has missed?"
+This remains the single most frequent and expensive error.
+If you're participating in a market simply because it appeals to you emotionally, rather than because you possess superior information or a measurable forecasting advantage, you're essentially transferring funds to traders with better knowledge.
+Before entering any position, ask: "What insight do I possess that the broader market has overlooked?"

 Mistake 2: Ignoring Spread Costs

-When a market sits at 0.50 with a 3-cent spread, you're immediately facing a 6% drag on your potential gains.
-Across multiple trades, these costs accumulate rapidly and erode profitability.
-Only enter markets where your informational advantage outweighs the spread you'll pay.
+Consider a market trading at 0.50 with a 3-cent spread — you're facing a 6% immediate loss on your potential upside.
+Across multiple trades, these friction costs accumulate rapidly.
+Only commit capital to markets where your forecasting advantage substantially exceeds the bid-ask spread.

 Mistake 3: Overconfidence in Your Probability Estimates